sebastianrachfal/trace_asset/README.md

 ## Description

 The project contains a UI for a tracing application.
-It's available to browse at trace.sebastianrachfal.now.sh
+It's available to browse at [trace.sebastianrachfal.now.sh](trace.sebastianrachfal.now.sh).

 ## Available Scripts